Mobile payments are no longer the future - they're now - but the question, of course, is which is the best way to pay?

 We've put the big three head to head.
 It's Samsung Pay, Apple Pay and Google Pay (formerly Android Pay) in a big slinging match, but instead of fists being thrown it's dollar bills.
 Who is the money master when it comes to wearable payments?

 Compatibility with phones and banks

 Android Pay has more scope, but right now it's quite limited.
 For wearables, Android Pay is only supported by the small pool of Android Wear 2.0 devices.
 This is set to grow rapidly with the influx of Wear 2.0 watches coming this year, but the second magic ingredient is NFC, which not every smartwatch will include.

 Right now, the LG Watch Sport, Huawei Watch 2 and Tag Heuer Connected Modular 45 tick both boxes, but that's it (sorry, Watch Style fans).
 With the fresh software now also rolling out to the LG Watch Urbane LTE, too, this is an option to consider.

 Read next: Best smartwatch 2018

-Believe it or not, Android Pay will also soon add support for iPhones.
+Believe it or not, Android Pay also works with iPhones.
 Wear 2.0 is more iOS-friendly as we've discovered, but support for Android Pay is a bit of a surprise - not that we're complaining.